fveve/cub3d/README.md

 # **Project Name**

 ### **Description**
-Cube3d is a simple 3d game where the goal is to pick up all the collectbls in order to go to the exit while avouing the ennemises.
+Cube3D is a simple 3D game where the goal is to collect all the collectibles in order to reach the exit, while avoiding the enemies.

 ---